electricimp/Utilities/README.md

 ### utilities.impType(*returnString*)

 This function returns the type of imp on which your code is running.
-The *returnString* parameter is a Boolean: pass in `true` to recieve the imp type as a printable string, eg. `"imp004m"`.
+The *returnString* parameter is a Boolean: pass in `true` to receive the imp type as a printable string, eg. `"imp004m"`.
 If *returnString* is `false` (the default), the function returns an integer, eg. 1 for the imp001, 4 for the imp004m.

 ## Improvements, Bug Fixes and Suggestions